-The role of parents is crucial in helping schools develop and maintain good behaviour.
+The role of parents is crucial in helping the School to develop and maintain good behaviour.
 To support the School, parents should:

-- have an understanding of the School's behaviour policy and, where possible, take part in the life of the School and its culture; - reinforce the policy at home as appropriate; and - be included in any pastoral work following misbehaviour, including attending reviews of specific behaviour interventions in place.
+- have an understanding of this policy and, where possible, take part in the life of the School and its culture; - reinforce the policy at home as appropriate; and - be included in any pastoral work following misbehaviour, including attending reviews of specific behaviour interventions in place.

-Where a parent has a concern about management of behaviour, they should raise this directly with the School while continuing to work in partnership with them.
+Where a parent has a concern about management of behaviour, they should raise this directly with the School and work in partnership with them.